 Client's often retain my office when they are charged with serious crimes in rural locations or places where they feel they are treated unfairly by the local court system.
 I usually charge clients a flat fee so they know in advance how much the entire case will cost before I start.
 I have connections with the local D.A.'s so they all know and respect me, but I have a statewide power base so I am not subject to their influence or control.

-My practice is exclusively criminal law at this point but I know a lot about real property, civil litigation, juvenile law, bankruptcy and family law /custody; as well appearing in other courts from Small Claims the to Federal Courts.
+My practice is almost entirely criminal law at this point but I know a lot about real property, civil litigation, juvenile law, bankruptcy and family law /custody; as well appearing in other courts from Small Claims the to Federal Courts.
 I am admitted to all four of the District Courts in California, as well as the 9th Circuit Court of Appeal and the U.S. Supreme Court.
 Many criminal defense attorneys have never practiced any other type of law and thus have little practical expierence with the vast majority of litigation in California and beyond.
+I have also lived all over the United States which I believe gives me a broader perspective then those who have only lived in California.

 Licensed since 1992